Bayesian Markov-Switching Vector Autoregressive Process: Introduction

 The rest of the paper is organized as follows: In Section 2, for the general Bayesian MS--VAR process, we obtain some conditional density functions, which are helpful for general Monte--Carlo simulation.
 Section 3 is dedicated to studying a special case of the process, where we obtain closed-form conditional density functions of our model's random components.
 Some of the conditional density functions have not been explored before.
 In Section 3, we provide Monte--Carlo simulation methods, including the importance sampling method.
-Section 4 gives numerical results on three companies, listed in the S\&P 500 index.
-Finally, Section 5 concludes the study.
+Finally, Section 4 concludes the study.

-\section{Bayesian MS--VAR($p$) process}
+\section{Bayesian MS--VAR process}

 Let $(\Omega,\mathcal{H}_T,\mathbb{P})$ be a complete probability space, where $\mathbb{P}$ is a given physical or real--world probability measure.
 Other elements of the probability space will be defined below.
 To introduce a regime--switching, we assume that $\{s_t\}_{t=1}^T$ is a homogeneous Markov chain with $N$ state and $\mathsf{P}:=\{p_{ij}\}_{i=0,j=1}^N$ is a random transition probability matrix, including an initial probability vector, where $\{p_{0j}\}_{j=1}^N$ is the initial probability vector.
 We consider a Bayesian Markov--Switching Vector Autoregressive process of $p$ order (MS--VAR($p$)), which is given by the following equation